nimbly/Syndicate/ADAPTERS.md

 #### Group

 Group calls *must* contain a `groupId` in a message attribute.
 The message payload contains traits about the group.

+See https://segment.com/docs/connections/spec/group/ for a full list of available message attributes.

 ```php
 $publisher->publish(